wp-plugins/learnpress/readme.txt

 == Description ==

-LearnPress is a comprehensive WordPress LMS Plugin for WordPress.
+<a href="http://thimpress.com/learnpress" target="_blank">LearnPress</a> is a comprehensive WordPress LMS Plugin for WordPress.
 This WordPress LMS Plugin can be used to easily create & sell courses online.
 Each course curriculum can be made with lessons & quizzes which can be managed with easy-to-use user interface, we really made it for lazy people.

 **LearnPress LMS Plugin works with your theme**
 We create LearnPress LMS Plugin to work with any WordPress themes.